EdgeApp/redux-pixies/README.md

 }
 ```

+The `input` parameter is an object with the following properties:

+* `onError`
+* `onOutput`
+* `props`
+* `nextProps`
+* `waitFor`

 ### Reporting errors

-If a pixie encounters an error, it should call `onError`.
+If a pixie encounters an error, it should call `input.onError`.
 Pixies can call this function at any time, including from within timers and event handlers.
 If a pixie function throws an exception, or if `update` returns a rejected promise, that error will also be captured and passed along to `onError`.

 Calling `onError` shuts down the pixie, calling its `destroy` method and preventing it from receiving further `update` calls.
 The next time the props change, a new pixie will be created in the destroyed pixie's place.
 If a pixie does not want this behavior, it should handle the error gracefully itself instead of calling `onError`.